 Loading a custom stylesheet

-There are three methods in which you may load a stylesheet.
+There are two ways to load a stylesheet.

 Specify custom stylesheet location